 courses do not satisfy our major requirements.
 They are accepted as pre-requisites

-For example, the following TBR courses not offered at MTSU,
+For example, the following courses are not offered at MTSU:

 - ENGL 2110 Survey of American Literature I